dojo/docs/dojox/gfx.rst

   clear()
     Removes all shapes from a surface returning the surface itself.

+  whenLoaded(callbackFunction)
+    Executes the user-specified callbackFunction as soon as the Surface is ready for drawing.

+Surface supports the following events:

+  onLoaded
+    This event is fired when a Surface is initialized and ready for use.

 Rectangle
 ---------
   A rectangle is a basic rectangular shape with optionally rounded corners.